Emory University logo

 NCAA D3Greek LifePhD Programs

 Emory University is a mid-size private nonprofit university in Atlanta, GA.
 Approximately 7,298 students are enrolled.
 Admissions are highly selective with a 11% acceptance rate.
+Allatoona Lake is about 27 miles from campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 35/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 Emory University is a mid-size private nonprofit university in Atlanta, GA.
 Approximately 7,298 students are enrolled.
 Admissions are highly selective with a 11% acceptance rate.
+Allatoona Lake is about 27 miles from campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 35/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 11%